-John Fitzgerald Kennedy (May 29, 1917 – November 22, 1963), often referred to by the initials JFK and Jack, was an American politician who served as the 35th president of the United States from January 1961 until his assassination in November 1963.
+In American history, John Fitzgerald Kennedy (May 29, 1917 – November 22, 1963), often referred to by the initials JFK and Jack, was an American politician who served as the 35th president of the United States from January 1961 until his assassination in November 1963.
 Kennedy served at the height of the Cold War, and the majority of his work as president dealt with managing relations with the Soviet Union and Cuba.
 A Democrat, Kennedy represented Massachusetts in the U.S. House of Representatives and Senate prior to becoming president.

 (See Main Article: The Bay of Pigs Invasion: Why It Failed)

 The operation, which would become known as the Bay of Pigs Invasion, had been conceived during the Eisenhower administration by the CIA as a way to depose Cuban dictator Fidel Castro.
 Cuban exiles had been trained as an invasion force by the CIA and former U.S. military personnel.
 The exiles would land in Cuba with the aid of old World War II bombers with Cuban markings and try to instigate a counterrevolution.
 It was an intricate plan that depended on every phase working perfectly.

 (See Main Article: What Was the Cuban Missile Crisis?)

 In American history, the Cuban Missile Crisis was a very tense 13-day confrontation between the U.S. and the Soviet Union, and is considered the closest the Cold War was to escalating in a full scale war.
 What could have resulted in the deaths of over 100 million people on both the Russian and American sides, was resolved peacefully.
 This crisis is also known as the Caribbean Crisis and the Missile scare, took place in October 1962 and was broadcasted on television all over the world.